 in the form of a data model, which represents an evolution

-and allow each to work privately and securely on their own data;
+and allows each to work privately and securely on their own data;

-- provide methods of data collection and data extraction
+- provides methods of data collection and data extraction

 that are both applicable to many organizations and customizable